 The 60th Legislative District has an energetic, respected conservative voice in the Pennsylvania House of Representatives: Jeff Pyle.
-Born and raised in the district he now represents, Jeff brings proven leadership and innovation to the Legislature, as well as a solid commitment to speaking out for the values embodied in the citizens of Armstrong and Indiana Counties.
+Born and raised in the district he now represents, Jeff brings proven leadership and innovation to the Legislature, as well as a solid commitment to speaking out for the values embodied in the citizens of Armstrong, Indiana, and Butler counties.

 Learn more on his Facebook page.